morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 ### What is this list ?
 USB WiFi adapters that are supported with `in-kernel` (mac80211) drivers are plug-and-play with most desktop distros.
 Additional work may be required for server distros as the maintainers of server distros seem to think that there are ethernet cables everywhere a user may choose to locate a server.
 Linux `in-kernel` drivers are preferable over `out-of-kernel` drivers for most users and use cases as problems with locating, installing and maintaining drivers are dramatically reduced allowing for a better experience.

-Policy: All USB WiFi adapters listed here are single-state (no Windows driver inside), single-function (no Bluetooth support) and use in-kernel (mac80211) drivers (Plug and Play).
+Policy: USB WiFi adapters listed here are single-state (no Windows driver inside), single-function (no Bluetooth support) and use modern in-kernel (mac80211) drivers that make the adapters plug and play.
 Buying adapters that meet this criteria greatly increases the probability of a satisfying experience that should last for many years.
 I may make rare exceptions to this policy for very good reasons that will be published in the listing for the product.
+Additionally, it is desirable that adapter makers use device IDs that are provided by the chip maker.

 ### Recent changes: